spaceagetv/electron-bytenode-example/README.md

 **NOTES!**

 1. You must enable `nodeIntegration` in your BrowserWindow `webPreferences` for Bytenode to work in the rendering process.
 Alternately, you could put your renderer code into a preload script, where Node will be available automatically.
 2. **Bytenode Webpack Plugin is NOT YET COMPATIBLE with Webpack 5**.
-So you must use Electron Forge **beta.54** or lower (which uses Webpack 4).
-Feel free to [reach out to Herbert](https://github.com/herberttn) if you would like to sponsor (or develop) Webpack 5 compatibility for Bytenode Webpack Plugin.
+So you must use Electron Forge **beta.54** or lower (which uses Webpack 4). **[Reach out to Herbert](https://github.com/herberttn) if you would like to sponsor (or develop) Webpack 5 compatibility** for Bytenode Webpack Plugin.
 That would be a super awesome thing to do!